Introduction

 The Board of Directors is accountable for developing the strategic direction of the Trust.
 It is responsible for delivering the strategy and business plan and for ensuring that management systems and staff are in place to achieve the Trust’s aims.
 The Council of Governors holds the non-executive directors, individually and collectively, to account for the performance of the Board of Directors.

-The Board of Directors is made up of executive and non-executive directors.
-Non-executive directors are appointed by the Council of Governors to bring skills and experience from outside the Trust onto the board.
+The Board of Directors comprises executive and non-executive directors.
+Non-executive directors are appointed by the Council of Governors to bring skills and experience from outside the Trust to the board.
 Their function is to scrutinise the work of executive directors through the Trust’s subcommittee structure, and to provide the Council of Governors with assurance that the Trust is making decisions based on the best information available and in the best interests of patients.
 This structure is designed to ensure clear accountability between executive directors of the Trust and the Trust’s key stakeholders.

 The chair of the Board of Directors is also the chair of the Council of Governors and, in this respect, occupies a unique position.
 The dual role of the chair enables clear communication between the board and the Council of Governors.